fknives/Android-Tutorial-Test-ShowCase/codekata/core.instructionset.md

 But something is wrong, the invoke method cannot be executed since it's a suspending function.

-To test coroutines we will use `runTest`, this creates a blocking coroutine for us to test suspend functions, together it will look like:
+To test coroutines we will use `runTest`, this creates a test coroutine scope for us to test suspend functions, together it will look like:

 ```kotlin
 @DisplayName("GIVEN empty username WHEN trying to login THEN invalid username is returned")